-- Pilot check-In
+- Pilot check-in

 You’ve made it to the starting line, and it is time to launch.
 That’s right; your journey is just beginning!
 Your LMS project team should work with you to review your launch plans and identify any last minute changes or requirements that need to be addressed to support a successful launch.
 This can be an anxious time, so knowing you can count on your LMS project and support teams is crucial.
 They should be available to answer any questions or resolve issues that arise.
+This includes:

 Once your launch is underway, keep the momentum going and take the time to plan future goals, set new initiatives, and build upon the foundation that you’ve created.
-Be sure to take advantage of your LMS’ advisory and consulting services that offer guidance and support to keep you moving forward.
+Be sure to take advantage of your LMS’ learning strategy and consulting services that offer guidance and support to keep you moving forward.